mesosphere/marathon/docs/docs/metrics.md

   compaction durations.
 * `marathon.persistence.gc.scan.duration.timer.seconds` — a histogram of
   Marathon GC scan phase durations, and a meter for scan durations.
-* `marathon.instances.running.gauge` — the number of running instances
+* `marathon.pods.active.gauge` — the number of active pods.
-  at the moment.
-* `marathon.instances.staged.gauge` — the number of instances staged at
+* `marathon.tasks.launched.counter` — the count of tasks launched by
-  the moment.
+  the current Marathon instance since it became a leader.
 * `marathon.uptime.gauge.seconds` — uptime of the current Marathon
   instance.